Wilhelm Siegmund Frei: Early life

 Wilhelm Siegmund Frei was born in Neustadt, Upper Silesia.
 His father, Emil Frei, was a mining firm director, from Neustadt.
 His mother was Frederika Ring, who came from Austria.
 Wilhelm had two sisters, Gerta Frei (1887 — presumably killed by Nazis) and Josephina Frei (1888).

 Life

 Wilhelm studied medicine in Freiburg, Germany, and went on to get his doctorate in Göttingen in 1913.
 He met Magda Frankfurter (1885–1973) when they were both studying medicine in Freiburg and was married on 12 January 1912.
-They had their first child Marianne, later that year on 7 November 1912, and their second child Fritz was born on 12 December 1915.
+They had their first child Marianne, later that year on 7 November 1912, and their second child Fritz was born on 12 December 1915 and Hans Wilhelm Frei born on 29 April 1922.

 Due to the rise of the Nazis and bad times looming ahead in Germany, he immigrated to New York with his family and went to work at the Montefiore Hospital in the Bronx from 1937 until he fell ill and died on 27 January 1943, leaving behind his wife and three children at the age of 58.